 Mipmaps are beneficial because they give the textures a smoother look.
 The 2004 PC version doesn’t have mipmaps, which makes the game look significantly worse because the distant textures are reduced to pixelated garbage.
 It’s especially noticeable in motion with a lot of flickering.
 Thankfully the Mod Loader has a built-in feature that generates mipmaps for all textures, and before the Mod Loader there were texture edits for the PC version that added mipmaps.
 These fixes are essential if you’re playing the 2004 PC version with original textures.

-*The Steam/nextgen console port doesn’t have built-in mipmaps either, instead it generates them on the fly like the Mod Loader.
+The Steam/nextgen console ports don’t have built-in mipmaps either, instead they generate mipmaps on the fly like the Mod Loader.
 The textures themselves are the same between these ports and the 2004 PC port.
 While those ports don’t have the flickering caused by lack of mipmaps, all other points regarding texture quality mentioned in this post apply to the Steam/nextgen console versions as well.

 Here are some comparisons with mipmaps on/off in the 2004 PC version: